nightroman/FarNet/PowerShellFar/README.md

 [Contents]

 PowerShellFar is the FarNet module for Far Manager.
-It is the Windows PowerShell host in the genuine console environment with rich UI.
+It is the PowerShell Core host in the genuine console environment with powerful user interface and tools.

 PowerShellFar exposes the FarNet API and provides various ways of invoking commands and viewing the results.
 It includes cmdlets, modules, and scripts designed for Far Manager.
 Colorer takes care of editor syntax highlighting.

+PowerShell Core comes with PowerShellFar and runs scripts in Far Manager.
+Windows PowerShell runs scripts from Far Manager as the external app.

 **Project FarNet**